 6. Chase Ink Business Unlimited Credit Card

 If you’re loyal to Chase, the Ink Business Unlimited® Credit Card earns 1.5% back on every purchase.
 It doesn’t charge an annual fee but has a 3% foreign transaction fee.
-On the bright side, you can redeem your points for one cent each for travel or cash rewards, gift cards, or through the Apple Ultimate Rewards store.

 You can also pool your points and redeem them for the enhanced travel rewards when you also own the Ink Business Unlimited.
 Like the other Chase Ink Business credit cards, this one is subject to the Chase 5/24 Rule.
 You should apply if you have fewer than 5 new credit card accounts in the most recent 24 months.